In-Person & Online Worship Logistics

 By this all people will know that you are my disciples,

-Love for one another is the key element as we meet together in person for outdoor worship.
-It will truly be delightful to be in each other’s physical presence again, and to see that we’re not all just talking heads, but there is likely to be some frustration, too, in outdoor services, especially with additional measures taken to increase the safety of attendees during the COVID-19 pandemic.
-Our motivation for these measures isn’t principally self-protective fear, but loving others by significantly decreasing the likelihood that a presymptomatic or asymptomatic COVID-19 carrier will infect others.
-(Even if I don’t mind getting the virus, if I do have or get it, I’ll likely spread it, now or later on.
+Love for one another is the key element as we meet together in person for worship.
+It will truly be delightful to be in each other’s physical presence again, but there is likely to be some frustration, too, with additional measures taken to increase the safety of attendees during the COVID-19 pandemic.
+Our motivation for these measures isn’t principally self-protective fear, but loving others by significantly decreasing the likelihood that a presymptomatic or asymptomatic COVID-19 carrier will infect others. (i.e. Even if I don’t mind getting the virus, if I do have or get it, I’ll likely spread it, now or later on.
 Love seeks not to carry COVID-19.)
-And we’ll surely adjust our plans for future outdoor worship services and streaming them over Zoom, as we learn from our experiences.
+And we’ll surely adjust our plans for future worship, as we learn from our experiences.

 Commitments in Coming